 Once exposed to mustard gas, there was little medical personnel could do.

 - Eyes were flushed with saline, but blindness was common

 - Skin was treated with petroleum jelly and bleaching powder

-- Gauze soaked in menthol was used to elevate respiratory distress
+- Gauze soaked in menthol was used to alleviate respiratory distress

 Though rarely deadly, mustard gas affected victims permanently, sometimes causing cancer.